yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

           * visibility into JVM code and applicatino code
           * if native profiler shows hard CPU usage on GC it means that GC tuning has to be done
           * if native profiler shows significant time usage in compilation threads this is usually not affecting performance

+4 Working with JIT compiler
+  * Hot spot - section of application code that is frequently executed
+  * JIT - "just in time", compilation occurs as the program is executed
+  * C1 - client compiler; compiles sooner but produces less effective code than C2; option -client; ignored on 64-bit JVMs
+  * C2 - server compiler; option -server or option -d64
+  * tiered compilation - code is first compiled with C1 and as it becomes hot C2 starts compiling hot spots; -XX:+TieredCompilation; on Java 8 turned on by default
+  * batch jobs
+    * for jobs running at fixed amount of time use compiler that produces fastest code
+    * tiered compiler is a reasonable default
+  * long-running applications
+    * choose C2 preferably with tiered compilation
+  * 32-bit JVM:
+    * limited to 4GB total process size
+    * faster (5%-20%) and less footprint than 64-bit
+  * code cache
+    * memory for compiled code
+    * if its filled JIT will not compile more code to native assemblies
+    * it can be filled for client or tiered compilators; log warning appears:
+`Java HotSpot(TM) 64-Bit Server VM warning: CodeCache is full.
+Compiler has been disabled.
+Java HotSpot(TM) 64-Bit Server VM warning: Try increasing the code cache size using -XX:ReservedCodeCacheSize=`
+    * this cache can be monitored by jconsole (Memory Pool Code Cache chart) and altered via `-XX:ReservedCodeCacheSize=N`